Search by handwriting

 - Start over: Touch X in the search box at the top of the page.

-- Use predictions: To help save you time, a list of predicted queries may appear in the search box as you write.
-Touch a prediction to search for that query, or touch the arrow to the right of a query to explore related searches.
+- Use predictions: To help save you time, a list of predicted search terms might appear in the search box as you write.
+Touch a prediction to search for that term, or touch the arrow to the right of a query to explore related searches .

 - Include symbols: Try symbols and special characters like +, @, &, and $.